The Founders' Vision

 The founding of Deneb started with the crossing of paths of people with very diverse geographical, professional and cultural backgrounds.
 We have acted on our dreams, love of our world heritage, and desire to elevate our lives through sustained learning, meaning, and purpose.
 We feel fortunate to have inspired others to join our collective movement to fuel more change in the world.

-I grew up strongly imprinted by the atmosphere of the Atelier of my Father, a second-generation watch-maker and jeweller.
-I still have vivid memories of a time when, as a child in the dimly lit atelier, I was dismantling old watches, fascinated by the inlaid precious stones and the hidden mechanism that was orchestrating time.
-These are the first moments I recall my mind journeying to imaginary places where I thought treasures must be found and the art-of-time-mastery be secretly passed on.
+I grew up strongly imprinted by the atmosphere of the Atelier of my Father, a second-generation watchmaker, and jeweler.
+I still have vivid memories of a time when, as a child in the dimly lit atelier, I was dismantling old watches, fascinated by the inlaid precious stones, and the hidden mechanism that was orchestrating time.
+These are the first moments I recall my mind journeying to imaginary places where I thought treasures must be found, and the art-of-time-mastery be secretly passed on.
 Both my deep reverence for the craftsman’s work and my wanderlust for travel find roots in those moments.

 The founding of Deneb was another leap I took to follow my calling.
 When Ludovic and Satoko first introduced me to the concept of Deneb, I sensed that it was the opportunity for us to make a real impact.
 We soon found out that our shared beliefs and philosophy are echoed by many industry visionaries.
 Now we are excited to be a part of this embracing community.

 Having gone through a personal, and professional transformation vastly inspired by my travels, it is my wish to co-create journeys and events with fellow travelers that will open new horizons and even trigger a sense of new possibilities.